 Love isn’t all you need to save a relationship.
-These tips on how to break up with someone you love will help you see your relationship in a different light; they’re inspired by a reader’s comment on my post about dating a married man.
+These tips on how to break up with someone you love will help you see your relationship in a different light; they’re inspired by a reader’s comment on my article about dating someone who is married.

 Regardless of the reason you can’t be with someone you love, these tips on how to break up will help you see your relationship in a different light.